OCA/l10n-italy/account_invoice_report_ddt_group/README.rst

 Account Invoice Report DDT Group
 ================================

-This modules modifies the invoice report, so that the invoice lines are grouped by the DDT that generated them
+This module modifies the invoice report, so that the invoice lines are grouped by the DDT that generated them

 Usage
 =====